WHAT IS HALAL MAKEUP? More than just avoiding Alcohol, Pork and Carmine

 Yes, but there are two reasons why these two are very closely related,

-A great amount of food products, and by products are used in the cosmetic industry, with pork being a big source of them, so if we are starting with an ingredient that is not permissible to consume, why would you take this same ingredient, or a modified version of it, and apply it on your skin?
-This would mean that when we are praying, we would be praying with impure substances on us, and I don’t know any muslim sister that would like to do that!
+A great amount of food products, and by-products are used in the cosmetic industry, with pork being a big source of them, so if we are starting with an ingredient that is not permissible to consume, why would you take this same ingredient, or a modified version of it, and apply it on your skin?

 The other reason is that our skin, which is the largest organ in our body, is porous and many studies have shown that it can absorb whatever we are putting on it, furthermore if you think about a product like lipstick, which is in direct contact with our lips, and not only that but it has been proven that we consume a part of it, little by little throughout our days, you want to make sure that there is nothing haraam on them.
-So as you see what we are prohibited from eating has a direct impact in what we should, (or shouldn’t) be using on our skin.

 But is Halal only about the things that are or aren’t in your makeup products?

-I like to take this one step further, and take the word Halal, which means permissible, and apply it to every aspect my makeup products, and i recommend that you do the same by asking yourself these questions:
+I like to take this one step further, and take the word Halal, which means permissible, and apply it to every aspect of my makeup products, and i recommend that you do the same by asking yourself these questions:

 If a company practices animal testing, should we as muslims support them with our purchases?